Ease into the formula introduction

 If you’re trying to transition from breastfeeding, let family members help!
 Give close relatives and friends a chance to bottle-feed baby.
 It’s also good for your little one to feel comfortable being fed by others.

 Try Similac® 360 Total Care® Ready-to-Feed baby formula.
-It’s premixed and comes in convenient, portable 2-, 8-, and 32-fl-oz bottles for baby’s changing formula intake.
+It’s premixed and comes in 32-fl-oz bottles as well as convenient, portable 2- and 8-fl-oz bottles for baby’s changing formula intake.

 See how baby responds

 If you’re introducing a new formula, there will be some changes that are normal, like changes in stool color, frequency, and odor.
-Look for any tolerance issues: If you notice any changes, check with your baby’s doctor, as there are different formulas for different needs like food allergies and sensitive tummies.
+Look for any tolerance issues: If you have any concerns, check with your baby’s doctor, as there are different formulas for different needs like food allergies and sensitive tummies.

 Is there a best way to introduce formula?